Best Hybrid Bikes: reviews on quality & value for money

 Although the frame doesn’t need to withstand the same amount of stress it still features the same iconic shape, the laid back riding stance and the attractive design whilst adapting some of its features to produce a highly responsive and agile, offering a point of difference compared to other brands within the marketplace.

 With the varied sub-categories and brands, it’s essential to do your research before buying, although that’s not to say that by purchasing any hybrid, it would not fulfil your needs.
 On the contrary this is why they were created, to serve as a general purpose, however it is important to research to ensure that what you buy is tailored to you.
 After all it’s all these little nuances that can make a good bike great!

 Sizing – get the Right Geometry for Comfortable Riding

-Fundamentally all frame sizes are the same size, this is the beauty of buying online.
+Fundamentally, all frame sizes are the same size, this is the beauty of buying a bike online.
 Unlike other items like clothes, there is no variation in the size, once you know you know.
-The size itself is measured from the bottom bracket (centre of the pedals) to the collar of the seat, if you’re unsure there are a few ways in which to determine what size is right for you:
+The size itself is measured from the bottom bracket (center of the pedals) to the collar of the seat, if you’re unsure there are a few ways in which to determine what size is right for you:

 Measure your height

 Your height is a great way to ascertain the right size frame for you, measure yourself (without shoes!) and use that figure along with a fame chart to get the most suitable fitting frame.